Wisconsin AG candidates Toney, Kaul to debate at state bar

 MADISON, Wis.
-(AP) — Wisconsin attorney general candidates Eric Toney and Josh Kaul are scheduled to debate at the state bar headquarters later this month.
+(AP) — Attorney general candidates Eric Toney and Josh Kaul are scheduled to debate at the State Bar of Wisconsin’s headquarters later this month.
 Officials with the state bar confirmed the debate has been set for Oct.
 27 at the bar’s headquarters in Madison.
 Toney, a Republican, is currently serving as the Fond du Lac County district attorney.
 Kaul, a Democrat, is trying to win a second term as attorney general.
 Toney has been working to portray himself as a tough-on-crime prosecutor.
 Kaul has built his campaign around a lawsuit he filed seeking to undo Wisconsin’s 1849 abortion ban as well as his efforts to advance gun control legislation.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.